-A historian colleague of mine recently asked if I knew anything about the genealogy of UCL’s first Professor of Chemistry, Edward Turner (1796-1837).
-This colleague said he had heard a report that Turner was mixed race, the son of a Creole mother.
-Being a careful and critical historian, my friend wanted to know about evidence.
+A historian colleague of mine asked if I knew anything about the genealogy of UCL’s first Professor of Chemistry, Edward Turner (1796-1837).
+My colleague said he had heard a report that Turner was mixed race, the son of a Creole mother.
+Being a careful and critical historian, my colleague wanted to know about evidence.
 We both understood this would be an exciting piece of information.
 UCL’s “radical” tradition is much discussed along today’s Gower Street, and a fact such as this, if confirmed, would add richly to on-going conversations about decolonization within the academy.
 What might we make of this biographer’s claim?

 “…UCL started with a Jamaican as their first Professor of Chemistry and Lecturer in Geology.”
 (Lancashire 2014: 14)

-Child of plantation culture
+Child of Plantation Culture

 Edward Turner’s mother, Mary Gale Turner née Redwar (1776-1822), was described as a “creole” by Brock (2004 ODNB).
 She was the daughter of Elizabeth Gibbons (1754-1825) and Henry Redwar, a plantation owner in Dunbarton, Jamaica (genealogy 1 and genealogy 2).
 She was born in St Catherine, Jamaica 03 October 1776 and baptised in Church of England, St Catherine Parish.
 Other family relationships are described online.

 Mary Gale Redwar married Dutton Smith Turner (1755-1826) in 1795.
 They had nine known children: Edward (born in Jamaica in 1796), William Dutton (born Jamaica 1798), James Wright (Jamaica 1799), Robert (Wiltshire 1801), Eliza Jane (Wiltshire 1803), Mary Anne (Jamaica c.
 1806), Caroline Cydippa (Jamaica 1808), Wilton George (Jamaica 1810), Sarah White (Jamaica 1813).
-All except Robert were involved in the slave compensation process, meaning they said they owned slaves directly or indirectly.
+All except Edward were involved in the slave compensation process, meaning they said they enslaved people directly or indirectly.

 Edward Turner’s grandmother, Elizabeth Gibbons, was born in Jamaica in 1754 and died in Bath in 1825 (genealogy).

 Today, the word “Creole” typically implies a person of “mixed race” parentage.
-For example, in Louisiana, US, “creole” is a term used to describe a person with some combination of African, European, and Native American genealogies.
+For example, in Louisiana, USA, “creole” is a term used to describe a person with some combination of African, European, and Native American genealogies.
 Creole culture is celebrated as a unique synthesis of many traditions.

 But the “fact” in this case was wrong.
 More precisely, my interpretation of that fact was wrong, and my imagination had run far ahead of the facts.
-I had forgotten a second definition of the word, “creole”.
+I had forgotten a second definition of the word “creole”.

-A second definition comes from slang for compatriots whose families were born in and permanently residing in colonial spaces.
-In Turner’s social universe, “creoles” were whites whose family trees had roots in the British Isles, transatlantic trunks, and long branches in colonies across the West Indies and Americas.
+A second definition comes from slang for compatriots whose families were born in and permanently resided in colonial spaces.
+In Turner’s social universe, “creoles” were whites whose family trees had roots deep in the British Isles, transatlantic trunks, and long branches in colonies across the West Indies and Americas.
 Three of Edward Turner’s grandparents were born in Jamaica; one, Barbados.
 They were part of permanent colonies.

 English Creoles were products of Atlantic slave and sugar trades

 Turner’s family was deeply embedded in the Atlantic slave and sugar trades.
-His close and extended families invested in these trades, they profited from these investments.
+His close and extended families invested in these trades; they profited from these investments.
 Some actively ran businesses using enslaved labour; however, Edward Turner seems to have kept distant from those associations once he acquired his independence.
 Members of the family moved between Jamaica and the English West Country during the course of their lives.
 Some returned to the West Indies.
 Others stayed in England.
 A few members of the extended family moved away from dependency on these trades.
 Edward Turner appears to be one of those people.
 (See “sources” below for biographical materials.)

 In abolition, Turner’s extended family received over £21,000 in compensation (roughly between £23-57m today) for enslavements.
-Edward Turner received no money from these claims across his family.
+Edward Turner received no money from these claims by his family.
 He was, however, party to a compensation claim in 1836 for the emancipation of five enslaved persons.
 That claim paid £100 13S 8D.
 Turner was not listed as an “awardee” in this claim, most likely because he died (1837) before the case was concluded.

 The truth of Turner’s “Creole” label doesn’t end anything.
 It offers one more beginning to the ever-growing investigation into legacies of British slave-ownership, its connections to scientists of the early 19thC, and its connections to UCL.
 If you’ve read this far, let me encourage you to investigate further and help to elaborate this and other stories.

 Brock, William.
 2004.
-Turner, Edward (1796–1837)” Oxford Dictional of National Biography. <https://doi.org/10.1093/ref:odnb/27848>.
+Turner, Edward (1796–1837),” Oxford Dictional of National Biography. <doi.org/10.1093/ref:odnb/27848>.

 LBS.
 2019.
 “Edward Turner.
 Profile & Legacies Summary.
-1796-12th Feb 1837.”
-Legacies of British Slave-ownership database.<https://www.ucl.ac.uk/lbs/person/view/329948485>.
+1796-12th Feb 1837,” Legacies of British Slave-ownership database.<www.ucl.ac.uk/lbs/person/view/329948485>.

-Lancashire, 2014.
-“Edward Turner, chemist’, Friends of Kensal Green Cemetery Magazine, Issue 72, January 2014, pp. 14-20.
+Lancashire, Robert.
+2014.
+“Edward Turner, chemist,” Friends of Kensal Green Cemetery Magazine, Issue 72, January 2014, pp. 14-20.